 - A retiree and spouse = 1

-Census data is information about plan members, such as birth date, gender, years of service, compensation, etc. Actuaries determine what census data he or she needs to perform the valuation that determines the total OPEB liability.
+A – Census data is information about plan members, such as birthdate, gender, years of service, compensation, etc. Actuaries use census data to perform the valuation that determines the total OPEB liability.

-Auditors will test the completeness and accuracy of the data that employers give to the actuary.
+Auditors will test the completeness and accuracy of census data provided by employers to the actuary.